 Flexible schedules or “flex-time” can be a great perk for organizations that don’t use hybrid or remote work models.
 Flexible work hours often accommodate a working parent, an employee with a long commute, or other unique situations requiring accommodations.
 They allow employees to come in earlier or later in the day and leave earlier or later in the afternoon to accommodate their personal schedules.
 If an employee is client-facing, flex hours may not be as reasonable.

-10. Outdoor meeting areas
+10. Outdoor Meeting Areas

 Most people don’t enjoy being cooped up inside all day when it’s beautiful outside, and staying inside all day is not good for an employee’s productivity and creativity.
 A University of Utah study found that getting outside increases performance and nurtures creativity and problem-solving skills.
 Providing the option and space for employees to work outside can also boost employees’ moods and relieve stress.